damien-carcel/user-bundle-dev/src/UserBundle/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/damien-carcel/UserBundle/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/damien-carcel/UserBundle/?branch=master)
 [![Build Status](https://travis-ci.org/damien-carcel/UserBundle.svg?branch=master)](https://travis-ci.org/damien-carcel/UserBundle)

-CarcelUserBundle is a ready to use user management system for Symfony 3 applications, using Doctrine ORM for database storage.
+CarcelUserBundle is a ready to use user management system for Symfony applications (starting Symfony 3.3), using Doctrine ORM for database storage.

 It provides all the elements you need out of the box, yet let you the possibility to customize it at your liking.